szermatt/mistty/docs/source/faq.rst

     For more details, see :ref:`dirtrack`.

 **The buffer is killed when the shell finishes.
-I didn't use to do that!**
+This didn't use to happen!**

      .. index:: pair: variable; mistty-at-end